Kyuu-Ji/htb-write-up/travel/write-up-travel.md

  ~~~~~~~~~~~~~~~~~~~~~ ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
  ```

-The PHP file _debug.php_ is also placed in _wp-content/themes/twentytwenty/_ and can be called from there.
+The PHP file _debug.php_ is actually placed in _wp-content/themes/twentytwenty/_ and can be called from there.

 Now it has to be found out if there is a way for user input so the server calls back to us and it may be possible to manipulate the PHP serialized object.